How it works

 0.85×

-Québec Parental Insurance Plan absorbs the parental-leave portion of short-term disability. blankit drops the STD trended PMPM by 15% for QC groups before credibility blending.
+The Québec Parental Insurance Plan absorbs the parental-leave portion of short-term disability. blankit drops the trended STD claims rate by 15% for QC groups before credibility blending.

 LTD · CNESST offset